UNITED WAY OF LANCASTER COUNTY IS ENGAGED IN ONGOING RESEARCH AND REPORTING AS WE WORK TOWARD OUR FOUR BOLD GOALS BY 2025.

 Collective Impact Progress

-The United Way of Lancaster County's collective impact model brings together Community Impact Partners that work collaboratively towards achieving our Four Bold Goals across Lancaster County.
+The United Way of Lancaster County's collective impact model brings together Collective Impact Partners that work collaboratively towards achieving our Four Bold Goals across Lancaster County.
 Our Partners work with The Center for Opinion Research at Franklin and Marshall College to measure progress and outcomes.

 Social Media Listening